BergQuester/bergquester.github.io/_posts/2023-03-10-gotchas-when-refactoring-really-legacy-code-to-structured-concurrency.md

 If possible, try to refactor the view and resource access out of async code and into client code by communicating results up the call chain.

-## Documentation

 ## When to Refactor to Structured Concurrency?

 Moving to structured concurrency can cause complicated and subtle issues if the callback issues above -- and broader architectural issues -- are not first addressed.
 Therefore, it is highly recommended that refactoring to structured concurrency be a later refactor after the more prominent issues have been addressed.